ag143/workshop/PowerBI/notes.md

 You need to provide a user with the ability to add members to a workspace.
 The solution must use the principle of least privilege.Which role should you assign to the user?
 - **Member** (Add **members** or others with lower permissions.)

-ou have several reports and dashboards in a workspace.
+you have several reports and dashboards in a workspace.
 You need to grant all organizational users read access to a dashboard and several reports.
 Solution: You enable included in app for all assets.
 Does this meet the goal?
 - No
 - correct: 1, publish app.
 2, grant access to certain groups.